Guarding Your Yard: How to Keep Wallabies at Bay

 In this article, we’ll look at how to get rid of wallabies from your garden.
 This will include reactive techniques for when there are wallabies in your garden and proactive measures to deter them from entering your garden.

-Understanding Wallaby Behavior and Implementing Deterrents
+Understanding Wallaby Behavior and How to Keep Wallabies Away

 To remove wallabies from your garden, you first need to understand more about them.
 Wallabies are a very diverse group of animals, which technically all grouped because of their size, rather than any genetic similarities.